-Auditable Area Purpose Risk Category Estimated Days Data Protection A review of the authority's monitoring of adherence to the requirements of the Data Protection Act.
-Medium 15 Strategic Enabler Finance and Resources Key Financial System Reviews are undertaken in liais reviews are deemed as high risk by their very nature. on with the Authority's external auditors where appropriate, in order to help support them in th e work they d o.
-All such Payroll /Pensions A review of the key financial controls relating to the administration of the Payroll System.
-High 15 Pension Certification A review of the entries on the annual pension statement to confirm the accuracy of the employee and employer contributions calculated in respect of contributors to the fund.
-High 3 Accounts Receivable A review of the key financial controls relating to invoicing and collection of debts.
-High 10 Accounts Payable A review of the key financial controls relating to the ordering and payment of goods and services.
-High 10 Fixed Asset Accounting/Asset Planning A review of the key financial controls relating to the accurate recording of fixed assets, including assessing the impact of potential asset sales and valuation reductions.
-High 10 Budgetary Control A review of the key financial controls relating to Budgetary Control.
-High 15 Counter Fraud (Demonstrating a pro-active approach to countering fraud and corruption is a key element of the requirements of the external auditors.)
-A range of pro-active fraud activities will be undertaken including maintenance of a fraud risk register, targeted pro-active testing of areas within the Authority open to the potential of fraudulent activity, money laundering, explore hosting a raising fraud awareness seminar and benchmarking against recognised best practice. - 10 National Fraud Initiative We will lead on the Authority's NFI requirements.
-The abolition of the Audit Commission now sees the NFI exercise overseen by the Cabinet Office.
-We will work with the Cabinet Office in order to ensure that the Authority continues to meet all its responsibilities. - 10
+Auditable Area Purpose Risk Category Estimated Days Strategic Enabler Finance and Resources Key Financial System Reviews are undertaken in liais are deemed high risk by their very nature. on with the Authority's external auditors where appropriate, to help support them in the work t hey do.
+All su ch reviews Payroll /Pensions A review of the key financial controls relating to the administration of the Payroll System.
+High 15 (Linked to risk CR8 8.2) Pension Certification A review of the entries on the annual pension statement to confirm the accuracy of the employee and employer contributions calculated in respect of contributors to the fund.
+High 3 (Linked to risk CR8 8.2) Accounts Receivable A review of the key financial controls relating to invoicing and collection of debts.
+High 10 (Linked to risk CR8 8.2) Accounts Payable A review of the key financial controls relating to the ordering and payment of goods and services.
+High 10 (Linked to risk CR8 8.2) Fixed Asset Accounting/Asset Planning A review of the key financial controls relating to the accurate recording of fixed assets, including assessing the impact of potential asset sales and valuation reductions.
+High 10 (Linked to risk CR8 8.2) Budgetary Control A review of the key financial controls relating to Budgetary Control.
+High 15 (Linked to risk CR8 8.2) Procurement A review of procurement and contract compliance with Standing Orders.
+Medium 10 (Linked to risk CR8 8.2) Counter Fraud A range of pro-active fraud activities will be undertaken including maintenance of a fraud risk register, targeted pro-active testing of areas within the Authority open to the potential - 10 (Demonstrating a pro-active approach to countering J , J , P

-Auditable Area Purpose Risk Category Estimated Days Other Contingency Special projects, investigations, advice and assistance and ad-hoc work as requested. - 10 Management An allocation of time for the management of the internal audit service.
-To include meeting any training requirements of the Authority or Members and for preparation for, and attendance at, various meetings including the Audit Committee (to include where appropriate, a Committee skills audit and self-assessment workshop). - 13 Follow up (we are required to obtain assurances that previously agreed actions have been implemented.)
-A follow up of the key audit recommendations made during the previous year. - 10 Total 185
+Auditable Area Purpose Risk Category Estimated Days fraud and corruption is a key element of the requirements of the external auditors.) of fraudulent activity, money laundering, explore hosting a raising fraud awareness seminar and benchmarking against recognised best practice.
+(Linked to risk CR8 8.2) National Fraud Initiative We will lead on the Authority's NFI requirements.
+We will work with the Cabinet Office to ensure that the Authority continues to meet all its responsibilities. - 10 (It is a requirement that this exercise is undertaken.)
+Other Other Contingency Special projects, investigations, advice and assistance and ad-hoc work as requested. - 10 Management An allocation of time for the management of the internal audit service.
+To include meeting any training requirements of the Authority or Members and for preparation for, and attendance at, various meetings including the Audit Committee (to include where appropriate, a Committee skills audit and self-assessment workshop). - 14 Follow up A follow up of the key audit recommendations made during the previous year. - 11 (The Head of Internal Audit is required to obtain assurances that previously agreed actions have been implemented.)
+Total 185